Key Business Objectives

 Traditionally, the process industry focuses on four improvement areas: HSSE (health, safety, security, and environment); efficiency; asset availability; and human reliability.
 Some of these areas are interdependent.
 For instance, human reliability has a profound effect on all the other areas.
 Efficiency can impact safety and security and so on.
 Even though these focus areas haven’t changed significantly over the years, companies are still struggling to adequately deal with them.
 They are continually seeking better ways to reduce the adverse effects these challenges have on their operations, which ultimately improves the bottom line.

-Furthermore, the industry faces emerging challenges such as changing business environment, value chain visibility, and optimization of sustainability.
+Furthermore, the industry faces emerging challenges such as the changing business environment, value chain visibility, and optimization of sustainability.
+For instance, the COVID-19 pandemic was a big challenge to keep workers safe, continue operations, and maintain production flexibility.

 To understand the business objectives the customers are targeting, Yokogawa conducted global surveys with over 500 respondents on the advancement of industrial autonomy.
 According to results of the surveys, from reducing downtime to improved quality management and regulatory compliance, companies have several business objectives they are targeting when they push for greater autonomy through digital transformation initiatives.
 Some challenges will be common to all operations, others will vary depending on region, industry, company—and even by division or site.
 For some companies, improved safety is a focal point, while others are more directed toward reducing product defects or improving reliability, resiliency and sustainability.
 In any case, there are some objectives such as improved productivity and efficiency that are universally desirable targets never far from a CEO’s mind.